 Reading:

-• Throughout the year, pupils will be exposed to a range of rich, enjoyable and relevant texts to develop their skills as readers, as well as promote a life-long love of reading.
+Throughout the year, pupils will be exposed to a range of rich, enjoyable and relevant texts to develop their skills as readers, as well as promote a life-long love of reading.
 They will develop key skills in reading for meaning; understanding a range of vocabulary and discussing an author’s intent.
-These skills will be developed in both reading lessons and group reading sessions as well as across all curriculum areas.
+These skills will be developed in both reading lessons and across all curriculum areas.

 Maths